pce-devel/huc/examples/asm/elmer/README.md

 * rom-core-hello
   - A simple example of creating a HuCARD ROM.

+* rom-core-hugerom
+  - A simple example of creating a HuCARD ROM for the Street Fighter II mapper.

 * cd-core-1stage
   - A simple example of creating an ISO for a CD-ROM, and loading the "CORE(not TM)" kernel code from the overlay program.